vhidvz/vhidvz.github.io/_pages/about.md

 - Microservices design pattern is powered by the `gRPC` and other technologies such as `MQTT`.
   {: .text-justify}

-- Improving my development process by writing more tests for my code (unit and integration) by using TDD (Test-driven development) process and [Skeleton](https://en.wikipedia.org/wiki/Skeleton_(computer_programming)) programming.
+- Improving my development process by writing more tests for my code (unit and integration) by using TDD (Test-driven development) process and the [skeleton](https://en.wikipedia.org/wiki/Skeleton_(computer_programming)) programming.
   {: .text-justify}

 - Practice and increase my knowledge of [software design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) and methodologies ([twelve-factor](https://12factor.net/), ...) for building software applications as a service.